vislies/2022/index.md

 **Tuesday October 18** 12:30 – 2:00 PM
 Held in conjunction with IEEE VIS 2022
-Omni Oklahoma City Hotel, Room TBA
+Omni Oklahoma City Hotel, Five Moons 6 Room

 This fun and engaging event showcases examples of egregious perceptual, cognitive, and conceptual errors in visualization, presented by members of